benedekrozemberczki/tigerlily/README.md

 ```
 ### (D) Learning to Predict Drug Interactions and Inference

 We load a gradient boosting based classifier, an evaluation metric for binary classification and a standard data manioulation function to create train-test splits.
-We create a train and test portion of the drug pais (features and targets).
-A model is trained on the training portion and we score this model on the test set.
-We compute an AUROC score on the test portion of the dataset and print it up to the 4th digit.
+We create a train and test portion of the drug pais (features and targets) using 80% of the pairs for training.
+A gradient boosted tree model is trained with 100 trees on the training portion and we score this model on the test set.
+We compute an AUROC score on the test portion of the dataset and print it out up to the 4th digit.

 ```python
 from lightgbm import LGBMClassifier